 - Apply an extensive and practical knowledge-base of business theory, tools, skills, practices, and research to the problems and opportunities that are encountered in the 21st-century business environment.

 - Demonstrate effective professional and interpersonal practices essential in business.

 - Develop a range of professional strategies that promote their effectiveness in a business environment.

 - Demonstrate ethical, legal, and responsible behavior and explain the broader role that business has in society and their own responsibilities as a member of the business community and citizens in society.

 Additionally, the two degree programs offer quite different specializations.
-In a top-flight public administration master’s program, you can specialize in such areas as emergency management, health policy, international nongovernmental organizations, and policy analysis, among others.
+In a top-flight public administration master’s program, you can specialize in such areas as law and public policy, nonprofit management and leadership, emergency management, and policy analysis, among others.

 In a business administration master’s program at one of the best business schools, the specialization options will be noticeably different.
-For example, the areas of focus at top MBA programs often include accounting, entrepreneurship, marketing, project management, and many more centered on building and sustaining a business.
+For example, the areas of focus at top MBA programs often include project management, healthcare management, or human resource management.